Sean Ellis

 Sean Ellis (born 1970) is a British film director, writer, producer and fashion photographer.
-He is best known for his films Cashback (2004), The Broken (2008), the Tagalog-language film Metro Manila (2013), and Anthropoid (2016).
+He is best known for his films Cashback (2004), the Tagalog-language film Metro Manila (2013), and Anthropoid (2016).

 Career

 Ellis' photographs have appeared in fashion magazines including The Face and Vogue.

 In 2006, he was nominated for an Academy Award in the category "Best Short Film, Live Action" for his film, Cashback.
 The feature film was produced more than a year after the original 2004 short film was completed.
 Following a decision in December 2005 to proceed with the feature, Ellis completed the expanded script in seven days.
 After getting commitments from his cast in March, he secured financing and the film went into production in May.
 This schedule was exceedingly condensed by modern filmmaking standards.

 His next major film, The Broken, premiered on 18 January 2008 as part of the 2008 Sundance Film Festival.
 It also was the first choice in Horrorfest 2009 and was part of the 2008 Sitges Film Festival.